rrvt/CodeGen/CodeGen/README.md

 ## Example

 In the database directory there is a simple two table database.
-The program TestApp.exe can access the database throught the following files that were prepared with CodeGen:
+The program TestApp.exe can access the database through the following Modules (.h and .cpp files) that were prepared with CodeGen:
-  -
+  - BookMap
-  -
+  - BookTbl
-  -
+  - MapData
-  -
+  - Maps
-  -
+  - PersonMap
-  -
+  - PersonTbl

-  -
+A person may be an author or a protagonist (books main character).
+There are three commands that are related to the database:
-  -
+  - Display one or both tables
-  -
+  - Add a Book (Title, author and protagonist) or Add a person
-  -
+  - erase a book or person (note, simple erase only erases in the table selected)

 ## Authors